-As a self-taught visual artist with a keen, quiet sense of observation, an impeccable eye and a post-secondary education in Creative Writing and intersectional feminism, Alexis brings a strong breadth of understanding and nuanced narrative voice to her treatment of diverse subjects.
-She has a particular passion for understanding the human relationship to the ecosystems that sustain us in relation to climate change and politics.
+As a self-taught visual artist with a quiet sense of observation, an impeccable eye and a post-secondary education in Creative Writing and Intersectional Feminism, Alexis brings a strong breadth of understanding and nuanced narrative voice to her treatment of diverse subjects.

-Alexis moved into her van for nearly two years starting in 2017 in order to remove financial barriers that were inhibiting her career.
-She has recently settled down in coastal British Columbia with her husband, Donald and her two beloved dogs, Reggie and Redwood to pursue her passion for wildlife and ocean conservation activism.
-She is a dual Canadian/US citizen who, despite settling down in a house and now being the proud renter of her very own shower, still splits her time between Alberta, British Columbia, Oregon and Northern California.
+Alexis moved into her van in 2017 and has travelled and worked on the road from Haida Gwaii to Southern Mexico.
+She has now settled in coastal British Columbia on the shared Matsqui, Sema:th, Kwantlen, Katzie, Sq’ewlets, and Leq’a:mel traditional territories with her husband, Donald and her two beloved dogs, Reggie and Redwood.
+She is a dual Canadian/US citizen who, despite settling down and finding herself the proud owner of her very own shower still can’t resist the road and splits her time between Alberta, British Columbia, Oregon and Northern California.

-In her quiet moments, she enjoys rock climbing, surfing, lugging heavy camera gear into remote locations for fun, and photographing her dogs to stay focused in the present moment and regularly remind herself to experience uninhibited joy.
+In her quiet moments, she enjoys rock climbing, swimming, surfing, lugging heavy camera gear into remote locations for fun, and photographing her dogs to regularly remind herself to experience uninhibited joy.